 Priority Number 1 The first priority when treating any sports injury is, "Do No Further Damage."
 Therefore, before we get into the treatment of soft tissue injuries, there is one important point that I should discuss first.

 Before you start treating any injury, whether to yourself or someone else, first STOP and take account of what has occurred.
 Consider things like; is the area safe from other dangers?
 Is there a threat to life?
 Is the injury serious enough to seek emergency help?
 Then, using the word STOP as an acronym to;

-Once you have taken a few moments to make sure the injury is not life threatening, it is then time to start treating the injury.
+Once you have taken a few moments to make sure the injury is not life-threatening, it is the time to start treating the injury.
 Remember, the sooner you start treating a sports injury, the more chance you have of a full and complete recovery.
 The longer you wait, the worse it is going to be.

 Without a doubt, the most effective, initial treatment for soft tissue injuries is the R.I.C.E.R. regime.
-This involves the application of (R) rest, (I) ice, (C) compression, (E) elevation and obtaining a (R) referral for appropriate medical treatment.
+This involves the application of (R) rest, (I) ice, (C) compression, (E) elevation and obtaining an (R) referral for appropriate medical treatment.
 Where the R.I.C.E.R. regime has been used immediately after the occurrence of an injury, it has been shown to significantly reduce recovery time.
 R.I.C.E.R. forms the first, and most important stage of injury rehabilitation, providing the early base for the complete recovery of injury.

 When a soft tissue injury occurs, there is a large amount of uncontrolled bleeding around the injury site.
 This excessive bleeding causes swelling, which puts pressure on nerve endings and results in increased pain?
 It is this process of bleeding, swelling, and pain that the R.I.C.E.R. regime will help to alleviate.
 This will also limit tissue damage and help the healing process.

 The "How To"

 It is important that the injured area be kept as still as possible.
 If necessary, support the injured area with a sling or brace.
 This will help to slow down blood flow to the injured area and prevent any further damage.